HubBla02/Haberdashery-Online-Shop/README.md

 2. Displaying all orders - the view to the OrderRepository, where you see all the orders done.
 You need to go to /admin/showorders to use this option.

 Pssst...
-I have also created a simple /error page, you can simply check there or simply go to /anythingbesideslinksabove to check it out!
+I have also created a simple /error page, you can check at /error there or simply go to /anythingbesideslinksabove to check it out!

 TECHNOLOGIES I HAVE USED:
 Backend: Java 17, Spring Boot 3.1.0 (with Maven)